yashrajbharti/La-Palma-Volcano-Eruption-Tracking-Tool/README.md

 $ flutter run
 ```

-* To build the APK, use the follwoing terminal command:
+* To build the APK, use the following terminal command:

 ```bash
 $ flutter build apk